Documentation Index

 import { schemaTask } from "@trigger.dev/sdk";

-import { streamText, generateId } from "ai";
+import { streamText, tool, generateId } from "ai";

 import { z } from "zod";